-While Chino's application was pending, in January 2016, one consumer at Rehana's Wholesale made a purchase using Bitcoin which was processed by Chino LTD. Chino Aff. ¶ 13.

-After filing suit, in January 2016, Chino's application was returned without further processing after the Department performed an initial review.
+On August 7, 2015, following the enactment of the Regulation, Petitioner submitted an application for a license to engage in Virtual Currency Business Activity as required under the Regulation.
+Chino Aff. ¶ 10.
+While his application was pending, Petitioner commenced this action on October 16, 2015 because he realized the Regulation would require significant costs to run his business.
+Chino Aff. ¶ 12.
+After filing suit, on January 4, 2016, Petitioner's application was returned without further processing after the Department performed an initial review.
+Chino Aff. ¶ 12.
+In its January 4, 2016 response, the Department stated they were unable to evaluate whether Petitioner's current or planned business activity would be considered Virtual Currency Business Activity that requires licensing under the Regulation.
+Chino Aff. ¶ 13.
+Following the January 4, 2016 response, Petitioner was forced to abandon his Bitcoin processing business because his application was not approved.
+Chino Aff. ¶ 14 Petitioner did not challenge the Department's January 4, 2016 response because he had already commenced this action.
 Chino Aff. ¶ 14.
-In its response, the Department stated they were unable to evaluate whether Petitioners' current or planned business activity would be considered "virtual currency business activity" that requires licensing under the Regulation.
-Chino Aff. ¶ 14.
-Following the response, Chino was forced to abandon his Bitcoin processing business because his application was not approved.
-Chino Aff. ¶ 15.
-Chino did not challenge the Department's response because he had already commenced this action, and because he concluded that, since this action could invalidate the Regulation, it was futile for him to continue the application process at this stage.
-Chino Aff. ¶ 16.